 Short-term health insurance in Louisiana

 If you temporarily need a more affordable option for health insurance, then a short-term health insurance plan may make financial sense for you.
-These types of plans have lower monthly premiums but do not cover the essential benefits or preexisting conditions.
+These types of plans have lower monthly premiums but do not cover the essential benefits or preexisting conditions required by the Affordable Care Act.

 Find Cheap Health Insurance Quotes in Your Area